Bedingrade

 Bedingrade is a northwestern borough of the city of Essen, Germany.
 It was incorporated into the city in 1915.
 Before it had been part of the Bürgermeisterei Borbeck (Borbeck district).
-Bedingrade was first mentionend in the 11th century as Batingrotha.
+Bedingrade was first mentioned in the 11th century as Batingrotha.
 While Bathing was probably the name of a family, -rade/-rotha means Rodung (cleared woodland).
 Around 12.000 people live here.

 Geography

 Bedingrade borders the boroughs of Gerschede and Borbeck-Mitte to the east, Schönebeck to the south, and Frintrop and Dellwig in the north.